chin3/Multi-Agent-Research-POC/README.md

 🔗 Submission: [TBD]

-💡 Pro Tip:
-You can also include the Microsoft AI Agents Hackathon as a tag in your repo description:

 ```
 local multi-agent AI research bot | Ollama + Brave + AutoGen | Built for Microsoft AI Agents Hackathon
 ```